seshasrinivaspendyala/AI-PC-Code-Samples/llamacpp-intel-docker/README.md

 	llamacpp-intel-sycl:latest

 ```
+- `--net host` Instead of creating a own different network in the container, it is going to use host network.
+- To override the default server entry point and start the container with a Bash shell instead of the default command, we can use  `--entrypoint /bin/bash`.

 ---

 ## Notes

 - Make sure your host system has an Intel GPU and the necessary drivers installed.
 - For more information about supported models, server options, and how to call inference endpoints, see the [llama-cpp-python OpenAI Server documentation](https://llama-cpp-python.readthedocs.io/en/latest/server/).
 - If you're behind some proxies, please update the *config.json(~/.docker/config.json)* file with the correct proxy settings before running the container.